googlearchive/friendlypix/web/README.md

   <!-- TODO(DEVELOPER): Paste the initialization snippet from: Firebase Console > Add Firebase to your web app. -->
   ```

-2. In the root of the site locate the file __storage.rules__ and replace the storage bucket location with the one from firebase project
+2. In the root of the site locate the file __storage.rules__ and replace the storage bucket location with the one from firebase project:

   ```javascript
   // TODO: Change the <STORAGE_BUCKET> placeholder below